Natasha-16x/my-portfolio-2/README.md

 ## Description

-This is my portfolio of work, aimed to showcase the skills that I have learn throughout my time in the front-end web developer bootcamp.
-This porfolio has links that will naviagte you to my deployed web applications, enabling you to review each one.
+This is my portfolio of work, aimed to showcase the skills that I have learnt throughout my time in the front-end web developer bootcamp.
+This porfolio has links that will naviagte you to the coresponding section in the webpage.
+The website also highlights my deployed web applications, enabling you to review each one.

 ## Table of contents
 - [screenshot](#screenshot)